 Day 7: Begin The Last Day Of Your Ireland Itinerary Heading Back To Dublin

 The last day of your 7 day Ireland itinerary road trip, is essentially a free day.
-Perhaps day seven will find you back in Dublin for your international flight back home with a few free hours to explore some Dublin sites you missed as you started on your 7 day Ireland Itinerary a week ago, like Molly Malone’s statue, or The Old Post Office on O’Connell Street.
+Perhaps day seven will find you back in Dublin for your international flight back home.
+With a few free hours to spare you could explore some Dublin sites you missed as you started on your 7 day Ireland Itinerary a week ago.
+Like Molly Malone’s statue, or The Old Post Office on O’Connell Street.

 Look here: Walking Tour of Dublin

 Packing Tips For Your 7 Day Ireland Itinerary